sosrs/ETL-skeleton/README.md

 ## Purpose
 The purpose of this script is to extract, transform, and load data into a MySQL database for further analysis.
 My role in the project that used this was to design the schema to load the data into, and I also wrote this script to complete that task.
 The project is now defunct, but I have maintained the script to reference and build on for future projects.

-Below, for completion, I detail the parameters of my portion of the project and my design considerations
+Below, for completion, I detail the parameters of my portion of the project and my design considerations.

 ## Instructions
 1. I make use of the following libraries.
 Install them on whatever computer/environment you areworking in.
 I have provided links: